wimleers/fileconveyor/README.txt

   to prevent transporters from idling too long.
 MAX_SIMULTANEOUS_PROCESSORCHAINS = 1
   The maximum number of processor chains that may be executed simultaneously.
-  If you've got CPU intensive processors and if you're running the daemon on the web server, you'll want to keep this very low, probably at 1.
+  If you've got CPU intensive processors and if you're running File Conveyor on the web server, you'll want to keep this very low, probably at 1.
 MAX_SIMULTANEOUS_TRANSPORTERS = 10
   The maximum number of transporters that may be running simultaneously.
 This effectively caps the number of simultaneous connections.
 It can also be used